By Rebecca Alwine, Army Spouse

 This holiday season we’ve put together our top eight ways that you can support military service members and their families.
 Many of these are national organizations which also operate at a local level.
 Consider spreading some holiday cheer to military families this year.

 For those who shop at any of The Exchange locations, you may have already noticed a gift table set up.
 Sometimes it is called an Angel Giving Tree, and the goal is to make sure all children receive a gift from their parents over the holidays, regardless of their financial situation.
 This is one of my favorite ways to inspire giving in my family.
 Each year, we choose children the same age/gender of my children, and then they shop for them.
 They always marvel at how the things on the list include basic needs like sneakers, and they love adding extra toys that will bring a smile to the other children’s faces.
 The program is usually run through the chaplain or family services.

 If you’ve ever traveled by plane over the holidays, you’ve seen service members traveling as well.
 Some of the airports close to training installations seem as though they’ve been overtaken by service members waiting for flights.
 These airport USO’s become crowded quickly and can always use extra hands.
 Consider volunteering at your local USO this holiday travel season.
 And make sure you’re the favorite volunteer by arming yourself with homemade goodies to distribute.

 Wreaths Across America

 Each year Wreaths Across America sets out with a goal to put a wreath on every headstone at over 1,200 locations throughout the world.
-The organization sets out each year to remember the lives of these veterans, and thank them, once again, for their service.
-At ceremonies around the world on December 16th, volunteers of all ages and backgrounds will place wreaths on the gravesites.
+The organization sets out each year to remember the lives of these veterans, and also to thank them, once again, for their service.
+At ceremonies around the world in December, volunteers of all ages and backgrounds will place wreaths on the gravesites.
 To show your support, consider donating a wreath.
 You can also donate in memory of your veteran.
 You may also consider volunteering your time to help place wreaths.